Larry Kudlow, National Economic Council director, hospitalized after suffering heart attack, Trump says

 "Our Great Larry Kudlow, who has been working so hard on trade and the economy, has just suffered a heart attack," Trump tweeted ahead of his historic summit with North Korean leader Kim Jong Un.
 "He is now in Walter Reed Medical Center."

-Kudlow's medical condition was not immediately clear.
+Kudlow's medical condition was not immediately clear but his wife, Judy, told The Washington Post her husband was "fine."

-Kudlow, 70, a conservative commentator, replaced Gary Cohn who resigned in March.
+Kudlow, 70, a conservative commentator, had replaced Gary Cohn who resigned in March.

-Kudlow has long been a respected business and economics commentator, getting his own CNBC show in 2011.
+Kudlow has long been known as a respected business and economics commentator, getting his own CNBC show in 2011.
 Since then, he’s hosted a variety of shows on the network, including “The Kudlow Report” and “Kudlow & Cramer.”

 He also served as associate director for economics and planning in the Office of Management and Budget (OMB) during the Reagan administration.
+A former chief economist for a Wall Street firm, Kudlow battled addiction and took time off from Bear Stearns for a stint in drug rehab.

+His commitment to Alcoholics Anonymous meetings reportedly was a contributing factor in why he ultimately ruled out a Connecticut Senate bid in 2016.

+In recent days he has been a vocal critic of Canadian Prime Minister Justin Trudeau and his interactions with Trump during the G7 summit following a debate between the two leaders over tariffs.

 Fox News' Kaitlyn Schallhorn contributed to this report.